danafaye/WindowsAPIAbuseAtlas/NTDLL/EtwEventWrite/README.md

 Below is a curated list of malware families, threat actors, and offensive tools known to abuse or patch `EtwEventWrite` for defense evasion.

-For the latest technical write-ups, search for the malware or tool name together with "EtwEventWrite patching" or "ETW evasion" on reputable security blogs, threat intelligence portals, or Malpedia.
+For the latest technical write-ups, search for the malware or tool name together with "EtwEventWrite" or "ETW evasion or patch" on reputable security blogs, threat intelligence portals, or Malpedia.
 (Direct links are not included to reduce maintenance.)

 ### **Ransomware**
 - LockBit